Skills Matrix Software

 The ready-to-use system of truth

-Our Competency Manager is the best-in-class skills management software.
+Our platform has a best-in-class skills matrix software.
 Don’t let your skills and competency data remain unused inside a spreadsheet.
 Get the ability to create or extend your competency frameworks, customize job profiles, assign learning and development options, govern workflow and collaborate with other talent management applications.

 Within your organization, everyone has different skills.
 As you assign tasks and consider professional development paths, you should have a firm grasp of skills lacking within each department or team.
 With an organized skills matrix, you can offer the right opportunities to the right people.